MedlarTea/OCL-RPF/README.md

 ### For Video Running Only

-Create a conda environment and install OCLReID (based on mmtrack), worked in RTX3090
+Create a conda environment and install OCLReID (based on mmtrack), worked on RTX3090 and RTX2060
 ```bash
 git clone https://github.com/MedlarTea/OCLReID
 cd OCLReID